codebase-interface/docs/docs/examples.md

 ??? example "📁 **Complete Directory Structure**"
     ```txt
     my-awesome-service/
-    ├── 📚 README.md                   # 👤 Users: What this service does & how to use it
+    ├── 📚 README.md                   # 👤 Consumers: What this service does & how to use it
     ├── 🤝 CONTRIBUTING.md             # 🧑‍💻 Contributors: How to help improve this service
     ├── 🤖 AGENTS.md                   # 🤖 AI: Context for AI-assisted development
     ├── 🚀 RUNBOOK.md                  # 🛠️ Operators: How to deploy & maintain this service